Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model

-In this paper, we extend this work to 3D and consider a less extreme progenitor model with higher explosion energy and ejecta mass.
 We use three-dimensional Monte Carlo radiative transfer to calculate synthetic light curves and spectra based on a first-principle explosion model of a stripped-envelope supernova from \citet{mueller_19a}.
 This allows us to investigate the role of ejecta asymmetries on observable light curves and spectra.
 In particular, we consider the viewing-angle dependence for our 3D model, which shows significant variations in peak luminosity and light curve shape for different observer directions.
 We compare the model with the population of observed Type Ib/c supernovae to determine the viability of the model and diagnose tensions of current models with observed Type Ib/c supernovae.